paulmackinlay/state-machine/docs/implementation.md

 ```
 //define actions
 StateAction<> readConfigAction = sm -> {
- /* Read config from property files and put the config on StateMachine
+ /* Read config from property files and put the config on the StateMachine
- context using sm.getContext() so it can be accessed by other StateActions */
+ context using sm.getContext() so it can be accessed by subsequent StateActions */
 }
 StateAction<> initDbaAction = sm -> {
  /* Get the database connection config using sm.getContext()